thegooddocsproject/request-for-comment/RFC-003-set-up-google-account.md

 ### Risks or reasons not to adopt this RFC

+A few potential risks:

-The only risks I can think of are that if we make our community calendar public, we could increase the chance of bad actors crashing our meetings, but I think this is a risk worth taking.
+- If we make our community calendar public, we could increase the chance of bad actors crashing our meetings, but I think this is a risk worth taking.

-I think another risk is that this account will possibly have access to sensitive information (such as contact information and potentially financial information).
-That's a heavy responsibility that we should never take lightly.
-For that reason, we need to make sure that this kind of information is restricted in the Google Drive or we need to review account access to ensure that only individuals who truly need access have it as I've outlined in a previous section.
+- A community member with access to the shared Google Drive might accidentally or intentionally delete files that should not be deleted.
+For that reason, access to the Google Drive should be segmented by folders.
+- We should avoid exhanging sensitive information on this account (such as contact information and potentially financial information).
+If sensitive information is contained on this account, it should be segmented to a specific drive with access that is only granted on an as-needed basis.

 ## Links

 [Creating a Google account](https://edu.gcfglobal.org/en/googleaccount/creating-a-google-account/1/) [Google Workspaces pricing](https://workspace.google.com/pricing.html) (for comparing alternatives)

-## Feedback

-{{Reviewer name}}:
-- {{I suggest that ...}}
-    - {{Community member name}}: {{Additional comment on same topic.}}
-    - {{Proposer name}}: {{Addressed by ... / Ignored because ... / ...}}

 ## Implemention checklist